AhmedAlfahal/CompasX-Hackathon/README.md

 ### Prerequisites

+- **Kali Linux OS**: Ensure you have Kali Linux OS installed.
 - **Node.js** and **npm**: Ensure you have Node.js and npm installed.
 - **React.js**: Ensure you have React.js installed and all it's prerequests.
 - **Metamask**: Install the Metamask extension for your browser.
 - **Solana Test Network**: Access to a test network like Red Hat for deploying smart contracts.
 - **Make**: Ensure you have Make installed to use Makefile files.
 - **Docker**: Ensure you have Docker install and all it's prerequests.
+- **Google Chrome Browser**: Ensure you have Google Chrome Browser installed.

 ### Installation